 Quick “no upload” sanity check

-If you care about privacy, don’t rely on vibes.
-Verify it: open DevTools → Network, convert one image, and make sure there’s no large upload request sending your file data to a server.
+If you care about privacy, verify what happens: open DevTools → Network, convert one image, and make sure there’s no large upload request sending your file data to a server.
 (Normal page assets loading is expected.)

 When to use PNG instead